 Watch the Midnight Moment

 New York truly is the city that never sleeps.
 Dave and I never turn in before midnight.
-If you are staying near Times Square, it’s easy to catch a showing of the worlds largest digital arts exhibition.
+If you are staying near Times Square, it’s easy to catch a showing of the world’s largest digital art exhibition.
 The Billboards are amazing enough on their own, but starting at 11:57 each night, the billboards synchronize to showcase digital art.

 Times Square Church